tetujin/WhereAmI/README.md

 # WhereAmI
-This application is intended for Android developers who want to use the indoor location api in Carnegie Mellon University (CMU).
+This application is intended for iOS developers who want to use the indoor location api in Carnegie Mellon University (CMU).

-## Sample source code for Android
+## Sample code for Android
 https://github.com/ubihuman/WhereAmI

 ## Project Link